A pregnant woman smiles as she talks to her nurse in the doctor's office.

 Primary Aldosteronism and Pregnancy

 Primary aldosteronism occurs when the adrenal glands produce too much of the hormone aldosterone, which mainly regulates sodium and potassium in your blood.
-Too much of it can lead to losing potassium and retaining sodium.
+Too much of this hormone can lead to loss of potassium and retention of sodium.
 Sodium retention can cause your body to hold too much water, which increases blood pressure.

 Primary aldosteronism during pregnancy may be associated with some pregnancy-related complications such as: